CoDaS-Lab/ASIST-API/README.md

 # CODAS LAB EXPERIMENT

 This API is in beta version and part of a game built for ASIST project using FastAPI Web-Framework, Redis and Firebase DB.
+The API works with the Client available at [ASIST-Client](https://github.com/CoDaS-Lab/ASIST-Client)

 ## Requirements:
 - Redis 6.0.8+ installed